 A buyer runs market analysis once and acts on it.
 An operator who runs it once is operating on a snapshot that is wrong within weeks.
 Markets move.
 Supply enters and exits, events shift weekends, a competitor repositions, the broader market firms up or softens.
 The signal that mattered in February is stale by May.
 This is the core reason operator market analysis is a cadence and not a project.

 It is also why the single market reads the human brain cannot hold are the ones that leak the most money.
 Tracking forward pace across every open window, watching live supply in every submarket, and maintaining a demand calendar across multiple markets at once is beyond what anyone can carry by feel past a couple dozen units.
-The misses are invisible, because nobody is watching the window where the demand shifted.
+And a miss in a window no one had eyes on never registers as a miss.
+It just reads as a slow week.

 "Run market analysis once and you are operating on a snapshot that is wrong within weeks.
 For an operator it is a cadence, not a project."